112 Years Ago

 “They’re his orders,” the sentry explained, bowing when she returned Leandros’ papers.
 “Apologies, Your Highness.
 We’re only doing as we’re told.”

 “Actually, that’s not—,” Leandros began, then deciding the improper mode of address worked in their favor.
 He cleared his throat.
 “Take us to him.
 You’ve wasted enough of my time already.”

 Roman hid a smile at Leandros’ sudden imperious tone.

 “Yes, Your Highness,” the sentry said.
 “Minoas, take them to the Councilor.”

 “But—,” the second started, only to be silenced by a look from the first.
 “Of course.
-If you two would follow me?
+If you two would follow me, then.
 Please keep close.”

-And so, they were escorted into the city of Histrios.
+And so, Roman and Leandros were escorted into the city of Histrios.

-Leandros didn’t know what to expect from the city — after that cold welcome, chaos, perhaps, or some sort of martial state — but Histrios was vibrant and vivacious, the streets flooded with people traveling to and fro.
-They seemed happy, generally, and didn’t spare Leandros or Roman a second glance if they noticed them among the crowds.
+Leandros didn’t know what to expect from the city — after that cold welcome, possibly either chaos or some sort of martial state — but Histrios was vibrant and vivacious, the streets flooded with people traveling to and fro.
+They seemed content, generally, and didn’t spare Leandros or Roman a second glance if they noticed them among the crowds.